DLR-VF/TAPAS/README.md

 ### Developer Guide with Gradle

 There is a tutorial video, which explains the installation process via gradle.
-Watch it oor read on, it's your choice!
+Watch it or read on, it's your choice!

 [![TAPAS via gradle tutorial](http://img.youtube.com/vi/_XbN65E6oN0/0.jpg)](https://youtu.be/_XbN65E6oN0)